makersacademy/chitter-challenge/README.md

-# Repo title #
+# Chitter Challenge #

-This app is a basic social media platform for Makers students.
+This app is a basic social media platform for Makers students based on the popular platform 'Twitter'.

 Users can post messages about their learnings and thoughts, which all students can see.
-Currently there is no user functionality, so students can post a username, but it is a bit of a free for all!
+Currently there is no user functionality, students can post a username, but it is a bit of a free for all!
 Students can steal each other's usernames and edit/delete other student's posts.
 Might be time for a security update...

 I created this programme as part of a challenge at [Makers Academy](https://makers.tech).
 See [Specification](#Specification) for more information on the programme's requirements.